 - 1. TGD007 Design Team Procedures for Small Works Click here for link - 2.
 DTP 2012 Procurement of Contractors Click here for link

-The DoES are continually updating their Technical Guidance documents therefore you must refer to information at this link prior to issuing documentation.
-For further details refer to Appendix 9.
+The DoES are continually updating their Technical Guidance documents therefore you must refer to information at https://documentation.com/the-number-10